lillijo/xai-evaluation-master-thesis/NOTESPAPERS.md

 - trained on real life image classification cnn -> testing "global" property _area of object_ (as fraction of image pixels based on ground truth)
 - Note that a saliency map only highlights the region in the image that contains, for example, the yellow lores, while our method can distinguish between the area and the color of this region as different features
 - feature _symmetry_ of a skin lesion
+- "feature of interest" is chosen and described manually
+- treat model as black box -> only look at dependence between feature and model output

 ## Persuasive Contrastive Explanations for Bayesian Networks